How Can You Reuse and Repurpose Dry Leaves?

 Leave the Leaves for Wildlife

-Ecologically, it’s best to leave the leaves whole where they fall, or in piles around the yard.
+Nature has many ways to reuse dry leaves.
+So, ecologically, it’s best to leave the leaves whole where they fall, or in piles around the yard.

 That leaf layer is an ecosystem critical for all sorts of wildlife, including birds, chipmunks, wood frogs, shrews, salamanders and especially moth caterpillars and other insects.
 Ninety-four percent of moth species need a leaf layer for their life cycle.
 And 96 percent of backyard birds rely on moth caterpillars as their primary source for feeding their chicks during nesting season.